SurajChoudhary-dev/Final-Year-College-Project/README.md

 A Novel Two Layer Encryption Algorithm Using One-Time Pad and DNA Cryptography

 This project deals with the development of a secure genetic algorithmic system to transfer data that is of extreme importance of the internet in a very secure way.
 The idea is two implement two levels of encryption that too with a very random making it secure and allowing more and more and people to have a believer in online transaction, Genetic Algorithm is a powerful tool that has makes the process lot more secure, The randomness of the algorithm make it hard to crack it.
 Therefore, creating a more community where people trust in the sharing the most confidential details online through these secure means.

+The need of encryption cannot be underestimated in today’s time.
+From a travel ticket to a movie ticket, almost everything of need is easily available.
+This comes with the cost of sharing important information, which if gets into wrong hand, will cause havoc.
+The aim of this work is to secure the data by fusing the extracts of one-time pad (OTP) and DNA cryptography.
+In the first level, a symmetric-key algorithm of OTP has been used to make the text secure which is a very random technique.
+In the next level, conventional DNA cryptographic techniques with few variations have been used.
+The target of implementation would be the storing and passing of vital information of customers like the debit/credit card details including the CVV code or the virtual passcode.
+Using DNA cryptography, large amount of storage can be made in the server with an efficient speed and power.